-The increase in current assets is related to the excess of revenues over expenses in the current year and the increase in current liabilities.
+The increase in current assets is related to the excess of revenues over expenses in the current year.

-The increase in current liabilities is related to the increase in accounts payable and unearned revenues in the current year.
+The increase in current liabilities is related to the increase in due to other governments and due to developer for shared permit fees in the current year.